-Throughout this photography internship, you’ll be guided by the Penda Trust team in the office, and by professional photographer Anna Lusty.
-You’ll start your internship with a full-day workshop with Anna, who will help you improve your technical photography and post production skills, and introduce you to nonprofit photography.
+Throughout this nonprofit photography internship, you’ll be guided by designated supervisors at the charities you’ll be photographing, and if you opt for it, by professional photographer Anna Lusty.
+At an additional cost, you can choose to start your internship with a one-week workshop by Anna.
+She’ll help you improve your technical photography and post production skills, and introduce you to nonprofit photography.
 She’ll give you a solid understanding of the nonprofit sector in Cape Town, the way photography can contribute, and how to approach it in the most effective and culturally sensitive way.
 Every two weeks, you’ll enjoy another half-day session with Anna, which will allow you to learn further, reflect on your experiences, and asses your work.

 What you’ll do

-- Assisting with setting up exhibitions or online campaigns to highlight photography of important causes.
+- Assist with setting up exhibitions or online campaigns to highlight photography of important causes.